 The student must choose between two regular examination times, it is an exception if more times are given.
+If justified, there may only be one time for regular examination.
 Examinations times are fixed at the same time with timetables.
 Timetables of autumn semester are available in the Study Information System as of May 2, spring semester ones are available as of December 1.
 In order to see timetables in the Study Information System, one can access the system without UT access account.

 In general, students are not required to register to an exam separately.
 All students who have registered to the course are automatically considered for taking the exam.
 However, with very large students’ groups, the teaching staff member responsible for the course may ask for separate registration.
 In this case, students need to register themselves in the Study Information System at the latest three days before the exam is held.
 If there are more than 60 registered students in the course, registration must be done at the latest three days before the first examination takes place.

 If the student wishes to take a resit, registration is obligatory.
 The registration for the resit ends one day before the resit takes place.